-The CN3765 is a constant current, constant voltage battery charger controller that adopts PWM step-down (buck) switching architecture.
-The CN3765 can be used to charge single- or multi-cell Lithium ion battery, LiFePO4 or Lithium Titanate batteries.
+The CN3795 is a constant current, constant voltage battery charger controller that can be powered by the photovoltaic cell with maximum power point tracking function.
+The CN3795 adopts PWM step-down (buck) switching architecture, and can be used to charge single- or multi-cell Lithium ion battery, LiFePO4 or Lithium Titanate batteries.
 The charge current is set by an external sense resistor (R{CS}) across the CSP and BAT pins.
 The final battery regulation voltage in constant voltage mode can be set by 2 feedback resistors at FB pin.
 A charge cycle begins when the voltage at the VCC pin rises above the UVLO level and is greater than the battery voltage by V{SLPR} .
 At the beginning of the charge cycle, if the battery voltage is less than 66.5% of regulation voltage (V{REG}), the charger goes into trickle charge mode.
 The trickle charge current is internally set to 17.5% (Typical) of the full-scale current.
 When the battery voltage exceeds 66.5% of regulation voltage, the charger goes into the full-scale constant current charge mode.
 In constant current mode, the charge current is set by the external sense resistor R{CS} and an internal 120mV reference, the charge current equals to 120mV/ R{CS} .
 When the battery voltage approaches the regulation voltage, the charger goes into constant voltage mode, and the charge current will start to decrease.
-When the charge current drops to 16% of the full-scale current, the charge cycle is terminated, an internal comparator turns off the internal pull-down N-channel MOSFET at the \overline{DONE} pin is turned on to indicate the termination status.
+When the charge current drops to 16% of the full-scale current, the charge cycle is terminated, an internal comparator turns off the internal pull-down N-channel MOSFET at the \overline{CHRG} pin to indicate the termination status.